AlberLC/multibot/README.rst

 |

-If you have a session in string you can provide it instead of the bot token:
+If you have a string session you can provide it instead of the bot token:

 .. code-block:: python